Top 10 Best Dividend Paying Whole Life Insurance Companies

 Ohio National

-Update: As of March 2021, Ohio National announced plans to demutalize the company.
-As a result, we will no longer recommend Ohio National as a top company.
-Source.
+Update: As of March 2021, Ohio National announced plans to demutualize the company.
+As a result, we no longer recommend Ohio National as a top company.

-Ohio National is a solid mutual company (A+ by A.M.
-Best) that has consistently gained high recognition as a strong contender for offering policies that foster cash accumulation.
+Ohio National was a solid mutual company (A+ by A.M.
+Best) consistently recognized as a strong contender for cash accumulation policies.

-Although they are a non-direct recognition company, in recent years they’ve been edged out by some of our other choices for a few reasons.
-They seem to lack some flexibility for paid up addition, although they may claim otherwise.
+Although a non-direct recognition company, in recent years they’ve been outperformed by some of our other choices for several reasons.
+They appear to lack some flexibility for paid-up additions, though they may claim otherwise.

-Another apparent issue is that, similar to Guardian, many of the agents promote certain whole life products that may not be as advantageous for cash accumulation as some of their other products.
+Another apparent issue is that, similar to Guardian, many agents promote certain whole life products that may not optimize cash accumulation as effectively as some of their other products.

-In 2021, Ohio National plans on paying out around $100 million in dividends with a 4.7% dividend rate.
-Source.
+In 2021, Ohio National planned to pay around $100 million in dividends with a 4.7% dividend rate.

-For more info on this whole life insurance company, please visit our Assurity Life Insurance review.
+For more on this whole life insurance company, please visit our Ohio National review.

 Dividend Paying Whole Life Insurance Rates